MCP editor for agents

 - Published vs draft: Production traffic should keep using immutable published versions.
 Agents need to see what’s live and what you’re still editing.

-- Scoped writes: The editor transport is limited to draft tool upserts (no surprise publishes).
+- Scoped writes: The editor transport is intentionally small: draft tool upserts plus explicit

 For background on publishable versions, see Environments & versions.